 How Can the Church Offer Healing in Response To Sexual Abuse?: A Sermon

-Rev. Dr. Paul Baxley, DMin
+Rev. Paul Baxley, DMin

 Drawing on 2 Samuel 11:1-6, 12:1-15, and Matthew 11:28-30, Rev. Baxley preached this sermon addressing how the Church should respond to abuse of power and sexual abuse, while serving as senior pastor of First Baptist Church, Athens, Georgia.
 Paul A. Baxley is executive coordinator of the Cooperative Baptist Fellowship.